 Since early 2016, we have moved rapidly and efficiently to drive GT-001 from concept into clinical studies.
-We have successfully completed our initial Phase 1 clinical trial, and are poised to start our second clinical study, which we plan on finishing in 2018.
+We have successfully completed our initial Phase 1 clinical trial, and are poised to start our second clinical study.

 About Peptide YY3-36 (PYY3-36)

 Peptide, PYY3-36 is a satiation gut hormone released postprandially mainly by the gut.
 Its secretion is related to caloric intake and induces satiation through several signaling pathways, ultimately inhibiting the NPY/AgRP pathway via Y2 receptors in the arcuate nucleus of the hypothalamus.
 Recently, we found that this hormone is present in human and murine saliva where its concentration follows its plasma level (Acosta et al., 2011).
 In mice, topical intraoral PYY3-36 application was found to induce earlier and higher satiation, as demonstrated by feeding behavioral studies and by c-Fos activation in the arcuate nucleus of the hypothalamus.